LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	:- uses(lgtunit, [assertion/1, assertion/2]).

-The reason this is required is that the `assertion/1-2` predicates are declared as meta-predicates and thus assertion goals are called in the context of the _sender_, which would be the `lgtunit` object in the case of a `^^/2` call (as it preserves both _ self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).
+The reason this is required is that the `assertion/1-2` predicates are declared as meta-predicates and thus assertion goals are called in the context of the _sender_, which would be the `lgtunit` object in the case of a `^^/2` call (as it preserves both _self_ and _sender_ and the tests are internally run by a message sent from the `lgtunit` object to the tests object).

-As the `benchmark/2-3` and `deterministic/1-2` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.
+As the `benchmark/2-3` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.
+But this advice conflicts with collecting code coverage data, which requires compilation in debug mode.
+The solution is to use separate test objects for benchmarking and for code coverage.

 Consult the `lgtunit` object documentation for more details on these predicates.